svandragt/wpdock/readme.md

 Setup:

-- Copy wp-config.sample.php to wp-config.php and make changes to the salts and database info.
+- Copy `wp-config-sample.php` to `wp-config.php` and make changes to the salts and database info.
 As far as I can tell, any database credentials will work fine / be ignored.
+- Copy `composer-sample.json` to `composer.json` and make any required changes. then run `composer update`.
-- run `docker-compose up --build` to create the containers
+- run `composer serve` to start the PHP builtin webserver
-- open https://localhost and accept the security warning, follow the installation to get a working WP install.
+- open http://localhost:9000 and follow the installation to get a working WP install.

+˚
 Known issues:

 - no object cache plugin and container